ryankrage77/password-tools/README.md

 ## Usage
 `./passwordpwn.sh`

 Enter a password when prompted.

 It will print the number of times that the password has been seen in HaveIBeenPwned's dataset.

-  If it prints nothing, no match was found and the password has not been seen in the dataset.
+If it prints nothing, no match was found and the password has not been seen in the dataset. *This does not make it a good password!* It just means it hasn't been seen in the dataset.